 Our United Kingdom and Ireland census page has information and links which in several cases apply to the Isle of Man.

 The L.D.S.
 (Church of Jesus Christ of Latter-Day Saints) have provided online search facilities for the 1881 British Census (England, Wales, the Channel Islands and the Isle of Man only).

 A searchable database of places in the 1891 census.
 This covers England, Wales and the Isle of Man and returns the County, Registration District, Registration Sub-District, TNA Piece Number and LDS Film Number.

 The IGI for Manx baptisms and marriages is virtually complete and now forms part of the L.D.S.
 (Church of Jesus Christ of Latter-Day Saints) online search facilities.
 The index entries are linked to online images of the parish registers.
 Hugh Wallis has provided a search facility which greatly simplifies searching by batch number.
 See also Finding L.D.S.
 Batch Numbers.

 There are also Parish register copies in the library of the Society of Genealogists.
-To locate them search by subject for 'Isle of Man' in the online catalogue.
+To locate them search by subject for 'Isle of Man' in the library catalogue.

 Civil registration of marriages started in 1849, of births and deaths in 1878.
 The records are at Register Offices in Douglas, Peel, Castletown and Ramsey - for addresses, etc., see General registries contact details.
 For details of registration and how to obtain copies see Isle of Man government Civil Registry page.

 Birth, Marriage and Death Indexes for the Isle of Man are online at www.manxbmd.com, covering all births, marriages and deaths registered on the Island up to 1979 in a searchable database.

 Isle of Man Government visitor information has tourism, heritage and accommodation information.